A stochastic partial differential equation model for limit order book dynamics: A stochastic PDE model for limit order book dynamics

 The dynamics of the limit order book determines the dynamics of the bid and ask price, which corresponds to the location of the best (buy and sell) orders.
-The dynamics of the price should this be endogenous and determined by the arrival and execution of orders in the order book.
+The dynamics of the price should thus be related to the arrival and execution of orders in the order book.

-To derive the relation between price dynamics and order flow, consider first an order book with $k$ (price) levels, multiples of a tick size $\theta$, $D^b$ orders per level on the bid side and $D^a$ orders per level on the ask side.
-An order flow imbalance of $OFI(t,t+\Delta t)>0$ accumulated over a short time interval $[t,t+\Delta t]$ represents an excess of buy orders, which will then be executed against limit sell orders sitting on the ask side and move the ask price by $OFI(t,t+\Delta t)/D^a$ ticks (see Figure~\ref{fig:impact}), resulting in a price move of $\theta \ OFI(t,t+\Delta t)/ D^a$.
-This leads to the following dynamics for the price:
+To understand the relation between price dynamics and order flow, let us take a step back and consider an order book with discrete price levels, multiples of a tick size $\delta$, $D^b$ orders per level on the bid side and $D^a$ orders per level on the ask side.
+Price changes during a time interval $[t, t+\Delta t]$ are triggered through the interaction of the net order flow, or {\it order flow imbalance} (OFI) and the outstanding limit orders at the top of the order book \cite{contImbalance}.
+As illustrated in Figure~\ref{fig:impact}, an order flow imbalance of $\Delta D^a_t>0$ on the ask side over a short time interval $[t,t+\Delta t]$ represents an excess of buy orders, which will then be executed against limit sell orders sitting on the ask side and move the ask price by $\Delta D^a_t/D^a$ ticks, resulting in a price move of $\delta \ \Delta D^a_t/D^a$.
+Similarly, an order flow imbalance $\Delta D^b_t$ on the bid side will move the bid price up by $\Delta D^b_t/D^b$ ticks.
+Using our sign conventions for buy/sell volumes, this leads to the following dynamics: